 A part of me died—

-When my son’s lifetime expired.
+When my son’s time expired.

 And now that barren ground